Anna Roberts

 Anna Roberts (born November 11, 1957) is a Canadian politician who was elected as the Conservative Member of Parliament to represent the riding of King—Vaughan in the House of Commons of Canada in the 2021 Canadian federal election.

 Personal life

 Prior to being elected, Roberts worked for over 30 years in the banking industry.
 She is the daughter of Italian immigrants.

 Roberts has spent over 30 years volunteering with local organisations like the Salvation Army, the Toronto Hospital for Sick Children, and the King City Lodge Nursing Home.

+At the time of the 2025 Canadian federal election, she lived in King, Ontario.

 Politics

 Federal Politics

 Roberts served as a critic in the Official Opposition Shadow Cabinet of the 44th Parliament of Canada, having been named the Conservatives' Shadow Minister for Seniors and Status of Women.

 During the 2025 Canadian federal election, an Elections Canada worker allegedly encouraged residents to vote for the Conservative Party of Canada outside of an advanced polling station in Roberts' riding.
 A campaign spokesperson for Roberts said they "no knowledge of nor involvement in any such an event".